nathants/posts/001_vertically_scaling_python_data_processing/readme.md

 >> time aws-ec2-ssh $id -yc 'python /mnt/group_and_count.py'

-?
+real    0m11.062s
+user    0m0.262s
+sys     0m0.018s
 ```

-step 3 will merge the results from step 2. we haven't actually written this code yet, so let's do that now. this pipeline runs on a single core.
+step 3 will merge the results from step 2. we haven't actually written this code yet, so let's do that now. this pipeline runs on a single core and takes all results as input.

 `passenger_counts_merge.py`